 Antique truck in Red Hook

-The harbour-front enclave, a former industrial and shipping hub, has an artistic, relaxed village atmosphere thanks to its somewhat isolated location.
+The harbour-front enclave of Red Hook was a former industrial and shipping hub; now, it’s an artistic, relaxed village atmosphere thanks to its somewhat isolated location.
 It’s not well serviced by public transport but, hey, it has direct Statue of Liberty Views.

 Van Brunt Street is a culinary destination in its own right: there’s Fort Defiance, a homely yet hip seasonal American restaurant also renowned for its cocktails and Red Hook Lobster Pound, serving super-fresh lobster rolls.